Financial Accounting Manual for Federal Reserve Banks, January 2015

 - FISMA certification

-- cost of testing performed in conjunction with development of enhancements or fixes, or periodically performed to ensure the continued integrity and maintenance of the application.
-(Examples are penetration testing and contingency testing)
+- cost of testing performed in conjunction with fixes, or periodically performed to ensure the continued integrity and maintenance of the application.
+(Examples are penetration testing and contingency testing).

 Capitalized: Software maintenance contracts that are executed when the software is installed should be capitalized and treated as prepaid expenses or deferred charges in instances when the contract terms indicate a longer maintenance period and costs exceed the FAM thresholds for prepaids and deferred charges.
 Likewise, software maintenance contracts executed for bulk purchases that exceed FAM thresholds should be capitalized and amortized over the current and prospective periods that benefit from the expenditure.